Bad Nights and Odd Days

 Directed by James Haddrell

 Featuring Paul McGann

-Uniting all three plays is the razor-sharp, unforgettable writing that has made Caryl Churchill one of this country’s most important playwrights.
+Uniting all four plays is the razor-sharp, unforgettable writing that has made Caryl Churchill one of this country’s most important playwrights.